 - For apps using Flexible Environments you will be able to select the environment from a drop-down list of environments.

 Leave the default choice of how to build the package Build Mobile App Store packages for me by sending the build configuration to Adobe PhoneGap Build selected.
-You can use the alternative option to manually download a PhoneGap Build package, which you can then inspect, modify, and upload manually to Adobe PhoneGap Build (for more information, see Customizing PhoneGap Build Packages).
+You can use the alternate option to manually download a PhoneGap Build package, which you can then inspect, modify, and upload manually to Adobe PhoneGap Build (for more information, see Customizing Local Build Packages).
 This is unnecessary in most scenarios.

 4 Setting Up App Signing Keys